 Kotlin allows developers to extend a class with new functionality via extension functions.
 These functions, although available in other programming languages like C#, yet aren’t available in Java.

 Creating an extension function is easy in Kotlin.
 It is done by prefixing the name of the class that needs to be extended with the name of the function being created.
 In order to call the function on the instances of the extended class, one needs to use the ‘.’ notation.

-But some developers have reported about the fluctuation in the compilation speed of Kotlin codes.
+Although, Java requires more memory and is much slower when compared to Kotlin, however, some developers have reported about the fluctuation in the compilation speed of Kotlin codes.

 Kotlin has a small developer community that results in limited resources to learn the language.
 There will be a lot of queries which might remain unanswered.
 There are very limited numbers of developers available for Kotlin.
 The talent gap in the Android app development market has increased with regard to Kotlin.